TheAcharya/MarkerData-Website/docs/User Guide/Overview.md

 ![Marker Data's DMG](/assets/md-install.png)

-1. Download the file to your device
+1. Download the file to your device.
-2. Select the file to open it
+2. Select the file to open it.
-3. Move the file to your applications folder
+3. Move **Marker Data** to your Applications folder.
-4. Launch the app
+4. Launch the app.

 ## Uninstall